 (writer of Sweet Home Alabama), Strawberry Alarm Clock

-"Dreams Unbroken" was selected as a semi-finalist in the 2016 International Songwriting Competition in the AAA/Americana category.
+"Easy Down" was selected as a semi-finalist in the 2019 International Songwriting Competition in the Blues category.

-The song can be found on the 2010 release, "Psychedelic Delta Moonshine".
+The song will be found on the forthcoming release, "Prehistoric".

-This is the seventh time Andy has made it to the finals or semi finals in international songwriting contests.
+This is the eighth time Andy has made it to the finals or semi-finals in international songwriting contests.

 All proceeds go to